va7yaa/keepalink/README.md

 Compiling on Windows should be possible with MSVC, but is untested.
 Pull requests welcome to add support!

-Licence
+License
 -------

-keepalink is released under the GNU General Public Licence, version 3 or later.
+keepalink is released under the GNU General Public License, version 3 or later.

 Copyright © 2019 Darryl Pogue